News & Community eLanka

 Language is never simply about words and conventions.
 It serves as a vessel to carry forward culture, empowers and gives dignity to its speakers, creates belonging, and strengthens national identity.

-In countries with multiple official languages, a model of compassionate language patriotism, combining intercultural understanding, empathy, inclusion, and equitable access to language education can enrich national identity.
+In countries with multiple official languages, a model of compassionate language patriotism, combining intercultural understanding, empathy, inclusion, and equitable access to language education can enrich national identity and empower future generations.
 The languages children learn influence how they understand their identity, their interactions with peers, and how they will engage with the wider world.
 For those on the global stage, language shapes how a nation presents itself to the world.

 Sri Lanka’s transition from English as the official language to a trilingual framework has been long and complex.
 In 1944, the late President of Sri Lanka His Excellency J. R. Jayewardene, then a member of the State Council, proposed replacing English, spoken at the time by only ten percent of the six‑million population, with Sinhala and Tamil as official languages.
 He noted that only 6–7% of children had access to English‑medium education, underscoring the inequity of maintaining English as the administrative language.
 In 1956, the Official Language Act No. 33 (“Sinhala Only Act”) replaced English solely with Sinhala, the language spoken by the majority native Sinhalese people of Sri Lanka.
-This decision had a significant impact on Sri Lanka’s post-independence multi-ethnic community, straining social cohesion and national security.
+This decision impacted Sri Lanka’s post-independence identity and contributed to strained social cohesion and national security.

 Over time, constitutional reforms reflected evolving community sentiment.
 The Thirteenth Amendment of 1987 recognised both Sinhala and Tamil as official languages, while designating English as the link language.
 The Sixteenth Amendment in 1988 formalised how Sinhala and Tamil would function across administration, legislation, and the courts, while preserving English’s role as a link language.
-This framework sought to prevent any single language from dominating and ensured that English could promote shared understanding between multilingual Sri Lankans and maintain connections to the world.
+This framework sought to preserve Sinhala that is endemic to Sri Lanka and spoken by three quarters of the population, whilst recognising the need of the country’s Tamil-speaking minority to remain connected to their culture, especially in regions with a high population of Tamil speakers.
+It also ensured that English as a link language could promote shared understanding between multilingual Sri Lankans and maintain connections to the world.

 The United Nations promotes multilingualism to ensure states can express their ideas, values, and identities in the languages most authentic to them.
-This remains valid at the national level.
-Whilst English will assist in relating to the world, it is not a proxy for competence.
+Whilst English will assist in relating to the world, it is important to remember that it is not a proxy for competence.
 In international settings, speaking one’s mother tongue signals sovereignty, invites respect, and expresses cultural confidence, without sacrificing clarity, as interpreters exist to bridge linguistic gaps.
+Effective diplomacy relies on strategy, relationship‑building, and precision, qualities that can be articulated in any language.
+Recognising this helps ensure that talented voices, subject experts, and community leaders are not excluded or undervalued in national or global arenas, simply because they choose to communicate in their preferred language.

 Diverse languages shape daily life, influence access to education, employment, legal services, public institutions, and even basic administrative processes, such as completing birth registration paperwork.
 Sri Lanka’s population of over twenty‑one million includes speakers of Sinhala (over 75%), Tamil (approximately 18%), and English (approximately 25%).
 Smaller linguistic communities speak Malay creole, Portuguese creole, and the endangered indigenous Vedda language.
 Furthermore, as language proficiency determines opportunities and mobility, access to language education on an equitable basis becomes a national priority and a social good.